DEFECTCHECKER: Automated Smart Contract Defect Detection by Analyzing EVM Bytecode: Background and Motivation

 {\bf The Fallback Function.} The fallback function is a unique feature of smart contracts compared to traditional programs.
 An example can be found at Line 13 of Listing 4, which is the only unnamed function in smart contracts programming~\cite{Solidity}.
 The fallback function does not have any arguments or return values.
 It will be executed automatically on a call to the contract if none of the functions match the given function identifier~\cite{Solidity}.
-For example, if a transaction calls function `A' of the contract, while there is no function named `A'.
-In this situation, fallback function will automatically be executed to handle the invocation.
+For example, if a transaction calls function `A' of the contract, and there is no function named `A', then the fallback function will automatically be executed to handle the erroneous function invocation.
 If the function is marked by \textit{payable}~\cite{Solidity}, the fallback function will also be executed automatically when receiving Ethers.

 {\bf The Call Instruction and Ether Transfer.} Ether transfer is an important feature on Ethereum.
 In Solidity programming, there are three methods to transfer Ethers, i.e., \textit{address.call.value()}, \textit{address.transfer()}, and \textit{address.send()}.
 Among these three methods, only \textit{address.call.value()} allows users to send Ethers to a contract address, as the other two methods are limited to 2300 gas units, which are not enough to send Ethers. \textit{address.send()} returns a boolean value, while \textit{address.transfer()} throws an exception when errors happen and returns nothing.
 All of these three methods can generate a CALL instruction in contract bytecode.
 Other behaviors, e.g., function call, can also generate CALL instructions.
 A CALL instruction reads seven values from the top of EVM stack.
 They represent the gas limitation, recipient address, transfer amount, input data start position, size of the input data, output data start position, size of the output data, respectively.